implicityhq/Sleak/README.markdown

 ### Libraries
 Here is a list of libraries for Sleak:

-1. [SleakPHP](http://github.com/jasonsilberman/sleak-auth/blob/master/SleakPHP) by [Jason Silberman](http://github.com/jasonsilberman).
+1. [SleakPHP](http://github.com/Sleak/SleakPHP) by [Jason Silberman](http://github.com/jasonsilberman).
 SleakPHP is a sever library written in PHP.
+2. [SleakObjc](http://github.com/Sleak/SleakObjc) by [Jason Silberman](http://github.com/jasonsilberman).
+SleakObjc is a client library written in Objective-C.

-You can also check out some of the included [examples](http://github.com/jasonsilberman/sleak-auth/blob/master/examples/).
+You can also check out some of the included [examples](http://github.com/Sleak/spec/blob/master/examples/).

 ### Token Set Up
 Each client gets an `application-id` and a `priate-key`.
 The `application-id` is sent with every request to identify the client.
 The `private-key` is used to sign the authentication digest.